Generate a Terraform provider from OpenAPI / Swagger

 tools and packages.
 For best results, we recommend:

-5. Generate Terraform
+Generate a Terraform provider

-- Run the Speakeasy
+Run the Speakeasy quickstart

 command: